Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 with Trypho the Jewish rabbi show him at his strength.
 He carefully defended Christian teaching while allowing that the Church would continue to welcome Jews and would let them remain faithful to the laws of the Torah.
 While he may have edited it to provide himself with a few good lines, the text reads as a faithful exposition of an actual conversation.

 Justin was living in Rome when the cynic philosopher Crescens stirred up trouble for the Christians.
-After refusing to make pagan sacrifices, Justin was arrested, tried and executed, along with six other believers, including Charites, Paeon, Liberianus.
+After refusing to make pagan sacrifices, Justin was arrested, tried and executed, along with six other believers, including Charites, Paeon, and Liberianus.
 The official Roman court proceedings of his trial before Rusticius, a Roman prelate, document his confession of faith.
 The account of his martyrdom

 became a source of great encouragement to the early Christian community.